“Delectable”: Review Highlights for Rodelinda at Garsington

 The abiding impression is one of yet more confirmation of the genius residing in vast quantities of Handel’s music.

-Andrew Green, Gramophone / Opera Now
+Andrew Green, Opera Now

-The playing of The English Concert thrillingly energised.
+The playing of The English Concert [was] thrillingly energised.
 Conducted by Peter Whelan, they support the singers yet never give the impression of holding back.

 Erica Jeal, The Guardian